 - (1) Protection Fencing.
-Tree protection fencing and trunk protection must be performed on existing trees per ANSI guidelines. - (2) Prevention of Injury.
+Tree protection fencing and trunk protection must be performed on existing trees per ANSI quidelines. - (2) Prevention of Injury.
 Protection must include prevention of injury to the trunk, branches, and root systems of existing trees to be retained on the site and any trees on adjacent sites with root systems extending onto the site. - (3) Regrading within Dripline.
 No soil removal, trenching, or regrading must occur within the root system or beneath the dripline of any tree to be retained on the site without mitigation of the impact of the activity on the tree per a certified arborist's recommendation. - (4) Compaction of Soil.
 No parking of vehicles or machinery, or storage of materials must occur within the dripline of any existing tree to be retained to avoid the compaction of soil around roots. - (5) Inspection.
-Before, during, and after the start of construction activity, the city may inspect the site and impose additional procedures to ensure the health of existing trees to be retained.
+Before, during, and after the start of construction activity, the city may inspect the site and impose additional procedures to ensure the health of existing trees to be retained. - (6) Mitigation of Damage.
+The city may assess mitigation of trees damaged during or as a result of construction activities.
+Mitigation may include replacement trees or fees paid into the city's Tree Planting Fund.